ArcBest Corporation Corporate Governance Guidelines

 Criteria.
 The Nominating/Corporate Governance Committee shall, in recommending nominees for Board service, consider the following criteria:

-In addition, the Nominating/Corporate Governance Committee shall consider the degree to which nominees satisfy the requirements of the Nasdaq rules with respect to independence, as applicable.
+In addition, the Nominating/Corporate Governance Committee shall consider the degree to which nominees satisfy the requirements of the Nasdaq rules with respect to independence, as applicable and other relevant factors including enhancement of Board diversity.
 The Nominating/Corporate Governance Committee shall periodically review the foregoing criteria and modify them as appropriate.

 Invitation.
 The invitation to join the Board should be extended by the Board itself via the Chairman of the Board and CEO of the Company, together with an independent director, when deemed appropriate.